Mission Overview

 - APERTURE1 = 1 pixel in radius

-- APERTURE2: = 1.5 pixels in radius
+- APERTURE2 = 1.5 pixels in radius

 - APERTURE3 = 2.25 pixels in radius

 Three different types of light curves are available.
 The first is the raw "instrumental" light curve measured from differenced images.
 The second is a detrended light curve that regresses against the number of principal components noted in the light curve's header.
 The third is a detrended light curve found by applying TFA with a fixed number of template stars.
 The recommended time stamp is "TMID_BJD", which is the exposure mid-time at the barycenter of the solar system (BJD), in the Temps Dynamique Barycentrique standard (TDB).
-For further details, please see Bouma et al. 2019, or send emails to the authors.
+For further details, please see Bouma et al. 2019, or contact the authors.

 The full set of available time-series vectors is as follows: